jspada200/dna/experimental/ilm/meet-bot-test/README.md

 ## Approach

-We will use Playwright to automate joining a Google Meet.
-Once joined, we will inject JavaScript into the page to access the media elements (such as the video or audio elements) and use the MediaRecorder API to capture the audio stream.
-The recorded audio chunks will be sent to a local server for live transcription (e.g., using Whisper) and storage in a database for later use.
-This approach is inspired by the open-source Vexa project, which uses similar techniques to access and process media streams directly from the browser DOM, without requiring a browser extension.
+We will use Node.js with Puppeteer and the `puppeteer-extra-plugin-stealth` to automate joining a Google Meet.
+The bot will log in as a real user, join the meeting, and (in future steps) capture the audio stream for live transcription.
+This approach uses advanced anti-bot detection evasion to allow Google login.

 ### Inputs

-- A Google Meet link
+- A Google Meet link (passed as a command-line argument)
-- A local server address to send the audio stream to
+- A local server address to send the audio stream to (environment variable)
-- Credentials to join the Google Meet
+- Google credentials (username and password, environment variables)
+- **NEW**: TOTP 2FA support using MFA secret key

 ### Outputs